The Coronavirus (COVID-19)

 Immigrant Access to Services - We want to make sure you and your family have access to affordable groceries and health care without fear.
 Here is a fact sheet to let you know what programs you can access.
 The new Public Charge final rule from the federal government may apply to you, and this quick guide can help you make informed decisions for your family.

-Internet or Voice Service - There is a moratorium against the disconnection of these services through November 15, 2020.
+Internet or Voice Service - There was a moratorium against the disconnection of these services through November 15, 2020.
+Cable and telecommunications providers are now required to enroll customers with an already existing account in an interest free payment plan of at least 12 equal monthly installments, including the balance already due, prior to disconnecting the customers service.
 Additionally, for households with school-age children who need internet connectivity for remote learning, there is a moratorium on shut-offs due to nonpayment through March 15, 2021.

 Legal Services - The statewide system of Legal Services of New Jersey is open for business during regular hours as their staff continues to provide services remotely.
 If you are a client seeking assistance with a civil legal matter, you may file an application online or call their toll-free Hotline at 1.800.576.5529 (8:00am-5:30pm.)
 Find information and updates about government benefits, court closings and other legal matters related to COVID-19 here.
 Find contact information for your regional office here.
 Monthly newsletters published by this organization are always informational and focus on current topics of concern.
 Read the current issue and access their archives here.